Sinhagad

-Sinhagad (also known as the Lion's Fort) is an ancient hill fortress located at around 28 kilometres southwest of the city of Pune, India.
-Previously known as Kondhana, the fort has been the site of many battles, most notably the Battle of Sinhagad in 1670.
+Sinhagad (also known as the Lion's Fort) is an ancient hill fortress located at around 28 kilometres southwest of Pune, India.
+Previously known as Kondhana, the fort has been the site of many battles, most notably the Battle of Sinhagad in 1670.This is the highest peaks of Pune.

 The fort is a popular weekend destination for the residents of Pune.
 A road directly leads up to the summit of the fort.
 Hikers can get access to the summit from the base of the fort, with the trek involving a one-way walk of 2.7 km (1.6 miles), gaining approximately 600 metres (1950 feet) in elevation.
 Shared taxi services to the base as well as the summit are also available.

 Layout

 Perched on an isolated cliff of the Bhuleswar range in the Sahyadri Mountains, the fort is situated on a hill about 760 m above ground and 1317 m above mean sea level.
 On clear day, other forts associated with the Maratha empire, such as Rajgad, Purandar and Torna, can be seen from Sinhagad.